-AsiaBaseMetals Inc. is a growth company focused globally on exploration and development of zinc and base metals.
-The Company currently has one property, Gnome, located in British Columbia, Canada.
+AsiaBaseMetals Inc. is a Vancouver based resource company focused globally on exploration and development of zinc and base metals.
+The Company has a project in British Columbia, Canada - the Gnome zinc project.

 The Company is primarily focused on advancing the Gnome property, and identifying, acquiring and developing copper and other base and precious-metal properties in Asia, and North and South America.